TheMrityunjayPathak/RetailStoreSalesDashboard/README.md

 - Then I included a horizontal bar chart to show top 4 performing state in sales.

-- And Lastly I included a bar chart to show top 4 customers of our store.
+- And lastly, I included a bar chart to show top 4 customers of our store.

 - I have also included a **Reset** button at the top to clear all slicer's.